-As of December 31, 2016, there was unrecognized stock-based compensation of \$736,890 associated with the above restricted shares.
-As of December 31, 2016, 56,500 vested shares were to be issued.
-On February 2017, the remaining 56,500 vested shares were issued.
+As of March 31, 2017, there was unrecognized stock-based compensation of \$584,235 associated with the above restricted shares.

-As the Company itself is an investment holding company which is not expected to generate operating profits to realize the tax benefits arising from its net operating loss carried forward, no income tax benefits were recognized for such stock-based compensation cost under the stock option plan for the three months ended December 31, 2015 and 2016.
+As the Company itself is an investment holding company which is not expected to generate operating profits to realize the tax benefits arising from its net operating loss carried forward, no income tax benefits were recognized for such stock-based compensation cost under the stock option plan for the three months ended March 31, 2016 and 2017.